smaislin186/dwa15-spring2017-notes/01_Servers_and_Git/08_Production_domain.md

 ## Domain setup
-Right now you can access your DigitalOcean droplet by typing its IP address into your browser.
-This works but is hard to remember, and it'd also be nice to run several web applications on your one Droplet, each with a unique subdomain.

-To set this up, we're going to configure a domain and subdomains for use with DigitalOcean.
+At this point, work on your DigitalOcean server can be viewed via your server's IP address.

+Next, we want to set it up so that you can a) use a custom domain and b) run multiple applications from the server, each either their own subdomain.

+In order to do this, you'll need a domain name.

 If you have an existing domain you'd like to use, that's fine.
 If not, you can create a new domain name via a service like **[Namecheap](http://www.namecheap.com/?aff=61057)**.
 As of this writing, Namecheap is offering free domain names for students (with a `.edu` email address) via <https://nc.me/>.

 After you create your domain, find your **DNS settings** within your domain companies' control panel.
 In Namecheap, these settings are found by finding the domain you'd like to configure in your **Domain List** and then clicking **Manage**.
 Then, find the tab for **Advanced DNS**

-In your DNS settings, you'll set both your `@` and `www` hostname to your DigitalOcean IP address.
+In your DNS settings, you'll set both your `@` and `www` hostname to your DigitalOcean's server IP address.

 Also, while you're there, add a new *A Record* with the *host* `hello-world` which also points to the same IP.
 This will create the subdomain `http://hello-world.yourdomain.com`.